Play This Video on Smallscreen

 REV. SHANA LYNNGOOD: If you want a tradition, a religious tradition that respects you and challenges you at the same time to be your best self in everything you do in your life, then this is the tradition for you.

 REV. WILLIAM G. SINKFORD: Let us commit ourselves to living out our theology.
 Let us celebrate being part of a reasonable and a passionate faith.
 A faith that requires us to engage deeply with moral questions.
 This work is difficult.
 And the discoveries will be different for each of us.
 But we must always remember that it is through our most human quality, the ability to love, that we can touch the divine.
 So may it be.
 And And amen.

 To find out more about Unitarian Universalism, visit a congregation near you.

 For more information contact info @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

 Last updated on Thursday, August 8, 2013.